tillysscott/ONT_analysis/README.md

 See TE_annotation/README.md

 ## Sue has predicted methylated Cpg sites:
 To calculate the percentage of CpG sites that are methylated in the assembly, see 5mCpG_calculations.sh
+To analyse methylated CpG in TE use scripts in ONT_CpG